-My filing strategy is based on advice I got from Dr. Bernard Panneton (Application Tech Guru) back in 2009.
+My filing strategy is based on some advice I got from Dr. Bernard Panneton (Application Tech Guru) back in 2009.
 He said to read each document and then file them according to content, not by author or date.
 That way when I need something, I can search up the subject and find everything that might be relevant.
 More than 1,200 files later, the system works.
 No Dewey Decimals in my office, thank you.

 Case in point.

-I have a photocopy of a 1906 book on Ginseng: “It’s Cultivation, Harvesting, Marketing and Market Value, with a Short Account of Its History and Botany”.
-I can only assume that 100 years ago people had more time for florid language in technical manuals.
+I just found a photocopy of a 1906 book called “Ginseng – It’s Cultivation, Harvesting, Marketing and Market Value, with a Short Account of Its History and Botany“.
+Great title.
+We obviously appreciated florid language in technical manuals 100 years ago.
 Here’s an excerpt that caught my eye:

 Poetry.
-And frankly not much different from what I’d tell a ginseng grower today… although I’d lead them into a Medium-Fine droplet applied with drop arms.
-But, what on Earth is a Vermorel nozzle?
+And to make my point, it’s similar to what I’d tell a ginseng grower today.
+Granted, I’d lead them into a lower-range-of-Medium droplet size and help them achieve the described coverage using drop arms.
+But what on Earth is a “Vermorel nozzle”?
 That’s not one I have in my motley collection.

+I turned to Virginia Tech’s Museum of Pest Management.
+I hope they’ll forgive me for lifting their content, but it’s too wonderful not to share.
 They note the contributions of Charles Valentine Riley.
 Born in London, England in 1843.
 He was a multi-talented Renaissance man.
 He was a pioneer of entomology in the United States and is often referred to as the founder of biological control in America.

 Two of his greatest contributions to pest management included founding the field of biological control and the invention of the Riley spray nozzle (1889).
-The Riley nozzle was sold as the Vermorel nozzle, it was a nozzle that produced a fan pattern and was the primary nozzle used in pesticide application in the United States and Europe into the 20th century.
-It was Riley’s nozzle and the invention of some of the early European pesticide application devices that enabled Alwood to import these devices and adopt them to Virginia conditions.
+The Riley nozzle was sold as the Vermorel nozzle.
+It produced a fan pattern and was the primary nozzle used in pesticide application in the United States and Europe well into the 20th century.
+The auspicious Mr. Riley died in a bicycle accident in 1895.
+A dire warning to my cycling-enthusiast colleague, Nozzle_Guy.

-I’m not sure what prompted me to write this article.
+I’m not certain what my point is.
 I suppose it’s just good to be reminded that the next time you want to invest time, money and effort into a “new idea” you might consider a little historical research.
-Odds are, you’re not the first person to recognize the problem, or propose the solution.
-A little time in paper archives should instill respect for those that got there first.
+Odds are, you’re not the first person to recognize the problem, or propose a solution.
+A little time in the archives also instills respect for those that were there first.
 Let’s not waste time repeating their efforts, but stand on their shoulders and advance what they’ve already pioneered.